liborty/rstats/README.md

 *Zero median vectors are generally preferable to the commonly used zero mean vectors.*

 Most authors  'cheat' by using *quasi medians* (1-d medians along each axis).
 Quasi medians are a poor start to stable characterisation of multidimensional data.
-In a highly dimensional space, they are not even any easier to compute.
+In a highly dimensional space, they are not even any quicker to compute.

 *Specifically, all 1-d measures are sensitive to the choice of axis and thus are affected by rotation.*

-In contrast, analyses based on the true geometric median (gm), computed here by the novel methods `gmedian` and `wgmedian`, are axis (rotation) independent.
+In contrast, analyses based on the true geometric median (gm)  are axis (rotation) independent.
+They are computed here by the novel methods `smedian` and `gmedian` and their weighted versions `wsmedian` and `wgmedian`.

 ### Implementation